-1. Whether the teacher has met state qualifications for the grade levels and subject areas in which the teacher provides instruction;
+• Whether the teacher has met state qualifications for the grade levels and subject areas in which the teacher provides instruction;

-2. Whether the teacher is teaching under emergency or other provisional status through which state qualifications have been waived;

-3. The baccalaureate degree major of the teacher and any other graduate certification or degree held by the teacher, and the field of discipline of the certification or degree;

-4. Whether the child is provided services by paraprofessionals and, if so, their qualifications.

-To request this information, please contact the Title I Director at 828.456.2400.
+- Whether the teacher is teaching under emergency or other provisional status through which state qualifications have been waived; - The baccalaureate degree major of the teacher and any other graduate certification or degree held by the teacher, and the field of discipline of the certification or degree; - Whether the child is provided services by paraprofessionals and, if so, their qualifications. - To request this information, please contact the Title I Director at 828.456.2400.

-N. Free or Reduced School Lunch
+13. Free or Reduced School Lunch

 A free or reduced lunch application form will be sent home with your child at the beginning of the school year.
 Please complete the form and return it to your child's teacher.
 You will be notified if your child(ren) qualifies for free or reduced meal prices.
 All information is strictly confidential.
+For more information on participation in the Free or Reduced School Lunch program or questions about breakfast and summer lunch program please contact Child Nutrition at 828-627-1150.

-O. Student Discipline Policies
+14. Student Discipline Policies

 Pursuant to N.C.G.S. § 115C-390.2(i), schools must make available all policies, rules and regulations regarding student discipline.
-For the Board's policies and regulations regarding student discipline, consult the Board's online policy manual at http://www.haywood.k12.nc.us/board-of-education/school-board-policies/.
+For the Board's policies and regulations regarding student discipline, consult the Board's online policy manual at www.haywood.k12.nc.us/policy/.

-P. Student and Parent Complaint and Grievance Procedures
+15. Student and Parent Complaint and Grievance Procedures